 2. Put a smile on that face of yours.

 Screw makeup.
 As the saying goes, a smile is the most beautiful thing you can wear.
 If there’s one thing that connects all human beings to one another, it’s revealing those pearly whites.
-We don’t have to speak the same language as our neighbours to feel the sincere, comforting effects of a smile flashed our way.
+Smiling at each other is one of the easiest ways you can communicate with people around you.
+Although, one of my friends isn’t keen on smiling because of her teeth.
+She’s recently visited Main Street Dental to get her teeth straightened.
+This now means that she’s able to smile confidently at people, brightening up her day and other people she meets.
+We don’t have to speak the same language as our neighbors to feel the sincere, comforting effects of a smile flashed our way.
 The muscle movement itself is thought to have a positive effect on the brain.

 I’m sure you’ve noticed by now that both smiles and laughs are contagious.
 If I ever got in trouble in school, it was because I couldn’t hold in a laugh.
 And the muscle soreness in your jaw and stomach that results from laughter always feels pretty good, if I do say so myself.
 Apparently a smile can provide the same level of brain stimulation as receiving 16,000 pounds in cash.
 Do not ever underestimate the power of a smile.